 Fatal Accident Compensation Claims

-This is a guide on how a fatal accident claims are made.
-We investigate how to claim compensation if your loved one died as a result of a breach of the duty of care owed to them.
+Our guide covers fatal accident compensation claims and how they are made.
+We discuss how to seek compensation if your loved one died as a result of someone else’s negligence.

 Whether you are in public, on the roads or at work, you are owed a duty of care.
 If your loved one died as a result of negligence, you might be able to make a fatal injury claim.
 We explore different situations in which your loved one could have been owed a duty of care, as well as the legislation guiding this.
-To make a fatal accident claim, you must be able to prove the deceased was owed a duty of care, and a breach in it caused their fatal injury.
+You can also learn about key eligibility criteria for a claim.

 To conclude this guide, we look at the option of using a No Win No Fee arrangement to access the services of a solicitor.
 If you have any questions regarding making a fatal accident claim, please get in touch with our claims team on the information below: